Who Are the Heirs of Patrick Henry?

-Ultimately, a petition was sent to US President Dwight Eisenhower from Heinlein's "Patrick Henry League" with 500 signatures, advocating continued nuclear testing.
+Ultimately, a petition was sent to U.S. President Dwight Eisenhower from Heinlein's "Patrick Henry League" with 500 signatures, advocating continued nuclear testing.
 On October 31, 1958, the United States, the United Kingdom, and the Soviet Union entered into a three-year moratorium on nuclear weapon testing.

 A side effect of the general incident was that Heinlein stopped working on his current book, with a working title of The Heretic, to write a novel in which he attempted to express his own principles of community service and sacrifice for the common good, Starship Soldiers.
-In it, characters learned the values of civic virtue and community service, while serving in a futuristic Mobile Infantry using power armor suits often credited as helping invent the mecha genre of science fiction.
+In it, characters learned the values of civic virtue and community service, while serving in a futuristic Mobile Infantry using power armor suits, often credited as helping invent the mecha genre of science fiction.
 This was serialized in The Magazine of Fantasy & Science Fiction.
 It was later published as a novel, Starship Troopers, in 1959.

 In a later reprinting of The Heirs of Patrick Henry in Expanded Universe, Heinlein emphasized that he was demonstrating public service, not militarism, by stating: "In Starship Troopers, it is stated flatly and more than once that nineteen out of twenty veterans are not military veterans.
-Instead, 95% of voters are what we call today 'former members of federal civil service.'"
+Instead, 95% of voters are what we call today 'former members of federal civil service'."

 The book that he had put off finishing, The Heretic, was completed and published in 1961 as Stranger in a Strange Land, exploring a philosophical flip side and becoming seen as a sort of founding document of the hippie movement.